 Ozwald Boateng is the subject of the BBC documentary, 'Why Style Matters',

 an in depth look into his life-long journey through fashion where he added a

 new thought or influence to his look and reveals just how much being stylish has influenced his success.
 He talks about style with family, friends, colleagues and journalists and travels to Milan to meet one of his heroes, the master of modern menswear, Giorgio Armani.

 2010 - CELEBRATING 25 YEARS

-To celebrate the brands 25th anniversary.
-Ozwald Boateng closes London Fashion Week in epic style as he staged a monumental fashion show at the Odeon Cinema in Leicester Square the show featured over 100 models and the finale saw this striking army of men march from the venue through the streets of London and back to his Savile Row Flagship Store.
+To celebrate the brand’s 25th anniversary, Ozwald Boateng closes London Fashion Week in epic style as he stages a monumental fashion show at the Odeon Cinema in Leicester Square.
+The show features over 100 models and the finale saw a striking army of men march from the venue through the streets of London and back to his Savile Row Flagship Store.

 2011 - MASTER OF ARTS